 There are many health-related benefits of eating honey.
 Here are a few of them:

 Antioxidant: Honey is a natural antioxidant and as such can boost your immune system.
 Generally, it is believed that dark honey varieties contain more antioxidant power than lighter honeys.
-Manuka UMF Honey (also called medihoney), produced from flowers native to Australia and New Zealand, has the highest amount of antioxidants.
+Manuka Honey is produced from flowers native to Australia and New Zealand and has the highest amount of antioxidants.

 Better Digestion: Honey is a natural and gentle laxative.
 Eating raw honey helps improve the digestive system.